 On the basis of the case dockets analysed, it found that there was a political or racial motive in only a fraction of cases.
 In most cases (89.3%) the primary motive was robbery.
 Intimidation featured in 7.1% of cases with a political or racial motive found in 2% of cases and labour-related issues featuring in 1.6% of cases.

-The evidence does not support claims of a political motive
+Evidence does not support claims of a political motive

 In both farm attacks and urban home invasions, criminals will not hesitate to use torture to extract information from their victims.
 The big difference, given the remoteness of farms, is that attackers on farms have much more time and are less at risk of being caught in the act by either the police, private security companies or neighbours.